zvolchak/FAME-Z/docs/FAME_background.md

 ## FAME Background

-The Gen-Z situation (nothing but specifications, no hardware or software) is similar to the challenge faced with The Machine.
+The current Gen-Z situation is similar to the challenge faced with The Machine.
+Actual hardware was many months away and the specifications were still mildly in flux.
+However we wanted to start development on the system software required to manage the resources and that demanded a "suitable" development platform.

 The Machine consists of up to 40 nodes of an SoC running independent instances of Linux.
 All nodes share a 160 TB fabric-attached memory (FAM) global address space via the Gen-Z precursor fabric.
-Software to manage the FAM was being designed well in advance of hardware availability, and a suitable development platform was needed.
-QEMU/KVM provided the basis for such a platform: a single node was represented by a single VM.
+QEMU/KVM provided the basis for a "suitable" development platform.
+A single node can be represented by a single VM.
 The QEMU feature Inter-VM Shared Memory (IVSHMEM) presents a file in the host operating system as physical address space in a VM.
 If all VMs use the same backing store, you get ["Fabric-Attached Memory Emulation" or FAME](https://github.com/FabricAttachedMemory/Emulation).
 That project also makes bootable disk images and configures a libvirt network to run a complete setup.

 ### QEMU Configuration under FAME